Data Management Challenges for Internet-scale 3D Search Engines: Information Retrieval

-TBS is straightforward and by far the most popular with typical users at over 80\% of public search volume.
-3DSS is the second most popular search type, but Thangs also displays pre-computed 3DSS results on a model's listing page (Figure \ref{fig:ironman}).
-At present, 3DSS uses a facet-based, local measurement approach.
-Finally, PiP is the most important type of search for Physna's enterprise customers.

-Due to the fact that Thangs is both a model hosting site and search engine, search results are bifurcated into `internal' (hosted) and `external' (crawled) entries.
-Thangs also provides a set of filters for TBS so that users can refine their search results.
-For instance, users can search for models that: (1) are watertight; (2) have consistent normals; (3) are of a particular filetype, or; (4) come from a particular domain (e.g., thingiverse.com).
+With reference to Thangs, TBS is straightforward and by far the most popular with typical users at over 90\% of public search volume.
+Since Thangs is both a model hosting site and search engine, search results are bifurcated into `internal' (hosted) and `external' (crawled) entries.
+Filters can be invoked to find models that: (1) are watertight; (2) have consistent normals; (3) are of a particular file format, or; (4) come from a particular internet domain.
+Usage data indicates that these filters are extremely important to users, with the first two filter options being the most popular.